-Whether you’ve moved into your first apartment or are planning a homeware overhaul, it’s always useful to get some inspiration before you settle on interior design themes.
+Whether you’ve moved into your first apartment or are planning a homeware overhaul, it’s always useful to get some inspiration from local electrical contractors before you settle on interior design themes.

 Rather than just looking like you can’t afford lightshades, tastefully placed exposed bulbs can look industrial-chic when suspended over kitchen islands or gathered in a cluster of various lengths in your hallway.
 Know what to look for in the electrical wiring of your house before you decide to do this, or get a qualified residential electrician in perth to install new lighting for you.

 The trick to make this feature look deliberate is to have more than one bulb hanging down from your ceiling, and to use specially-created large or interestingly-shaped bulbs.
 Also go for an eye-catching suspension method, like chains or copper wire.